 In this article, we present to you the 5 Best Music Players for Linux, which will hopefully be able to satisfy each of our readers’ needs.

 Clementine is up there in the list of the best music players for Linux distros.
 The software has everything that a music enthusiast would wish for in a music player.
 With all of its features, the software does not compromise on speed as it offers quite a fast UI as well, which looks rather similar to that of iTunes.

 Apart from playing and searching for music from your local library, Clementine also allows you to listen to internet radio from various sources like Soundcloud, Spotify, and Grooveshark.
 But if listening to music is your only and top-most need, then you will surely be satisfied with the product as it offers different playlist options: smart, dynamic, and tabbed.
 Also, you can play music directly from your Google Drive, Dropbox, or OneDrive.

-Even though your music will mostly be in the form of MP3, Clementine also supports a number of other file formats such as WAV, FLAC, ALAC, AIFF, OGG, and APE.
-The software is coupled with an equalizer, which might come in handy if your audio doesn’t sound right and you want to adjust it.
+Even though your music will mostly be in the form of MP3, Clementine also supports several other file formats such as WAV, FLAC, ALAC, AIFF, OGG, and APE.
+The software is coupled with an equalizer, which might come in handy if your audio doesn’t sound right, and you want to adjust it.